ccb-hms/OSCA.intro.qmd/readme.md

      4) possibly adding a space after the colon
      5) possibly changing TRUE/FALSE to true/false
      6) possibly changing the option name's format e.g. fig.cap -> fig-cap
-     7) possibly remove BiocStyle-specific options for now e.g. fig.wide (which is NOT fig.width)
+     7) possibly remove BiocStyle-specific options for now e.g. fig.wide (which is NOT the same thing as fig.width)

 * fix incompatible YAML e.g. `link-citations: yes` -> `link-citations: true`
 * prefix the labels of figure-producing chunks with "fig-" so that quarto can easily reference them with @fig-sce